 Support for young carers

-Young carers are children and young people, aged 18 and under, who provide care, help or support to someone in their household who can't manage independently.
+Young carers are children and young people, aged 18 and under, who provide, or intend to provide, care for another individual.

 Being a young carer